m-bers/f5-aws-cloudformation-v2-tf/README.md

 * Restrict S3 access to `bigIpInstanceProfile`
 * Set up the `failover-existing-network` template
 * Split up declarative onboarding for more consistency
+* Git tutorial for maintaining changes to both repo and submodule.